Friday/Pieday: Cranberry curd tart

 1 cup sugar

-Juice and peel (0range part only) of 2 oranges
+Juice and peel (orange part only, avoid the pith) of 2 oranges

 1 stick butter, very soft